andleb/DistributionalAutoencodersScore/README.md

     * `plot_utils.py` - plotting utilities (some adapted from `mlcolvar`)

 ## Citing
-If you find this code useful in your research, please consider citing the following paper:
+If you find this code useful in your research, please consider citing the paper:

 ```
 @inproceedings{